Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 For example, this video shows the Cluster Autofocusing function, and this example shows the final CAF for the EM1 MKI with firmware V4.6.
 My experience with the EM1 MKI is similar...

-Enjoy a decade of FW updates with Olympus...
+Enjoy a decade of innovation with Olympus...

 Source: www.Olympus.com - click on the 1st page to study all the pages in the image viewer.